Our Health Ambassadors

-Amelia is a bubbly, cheeky young lady who likes to make people smile and laugh.
-She loves spending time with her extended family and also with just her mum and dad.
-Amelia loves to dance and listen to music and her all time favourite band, is 5 Seconds of Summer.
-Her other leisure time activities include, walking along the beach with her dogs, hanging out with her friends, swimming and watching a good movie.
-As a Health Ambassador for Down Syndrome Australia, Amelia wants to help doctors and nurses help people with Down syndrome.
-Amelia has a firsthand view of what works when treating people with a disability and she believes that through her experience she can help make other people’s health outcomes better.
+Amelia is a young lady who likes to make people smile and laugh.
+She loves spending time with her extended family and with just her mum and dad.
+In her spare time, Amelia loves to dance and listen to music, her all-time favourite band is 5 Seconds of Summer.
+Amelia also enjoys walking along the beach with her dogs, going out with friends, and singing in a choir.

 Caitlin Woolley | Tasmania

 Caitlin is a kind, hardworking, creative friend to have.
-She enjoys having fun and eating good food with her friends and family, her favourite is sushi.
+She enjoys having fun and eating good food with her friends and family, her favourite food is sushi.
 Caitlin enjoys watching movies, especially Harry Potter.
 Caitlin likes to keep fit and healthy by swimming.
-As a Health Ambassador for Down Syndrome Australia, Caitlin wants to help health care workers treat people with Down syndrome better.
-Caitlin also loves to meet new people and being a Health Ambassador is also a really great way to do this.
+As a Health Ambassador for Down Syndrome Australia, Caitlin is helping healthcare professionals learn how to treat people with Down syndrome better.

 Emily Porter | Victoria

 Emily is a lovable, caring and funny lady who has a fabulous sense of humour.
 Emily loves children and babies which is a good thing as she is aunt to 7 nieces and nephews.
 The most important thing to Emily is family and the love of her life Michael, her husband.
 Emily enjoys keeping fit and healthy and likes going to the gym, swimming and walking.
 Emily also likes taking care of her own household bills and budget, which she has done since moving out of home at the age of 24.